ClojureBridge/organizing/Pre-workshop-tasks.md

 > To do: links & instructions for updating slides

 ## Figure out student class levels
-* Use the grouping guide to interpret the results of the pre-workshop survey
+* Use the [[grouping guide|Class level grouping guide]] to interpret the results of the pre-workshop survey

-> To do: page with grouping guide

 ### [[Back to How to Organize in SF|How to Organize a Railsbridge Workshop in SF]]